squidarth/squidarth.github.io/_posts/2018-05-28-using-raw-sockets.md

 To prevent this from happening, Linux requires that any program that accesses raw sockets be run as root.
-Actually running network programs as root is dangerous, especially for a sufficiently complicated program like a TCP implementation.
+Actually running network programs as root is dangerous, especially for a sufficiently complicated program, like a TCP implementation.

 In this post I'll cover a couple different strategies for circumventing this.